 December 03, 2016 (comments)

-An afro who was born without a personality drones on interminably about his problems.
+An afro who was born without a personality drones on interminably about problems.
 Hackernews regards these problems as interesting, because they've never used a computer before.

 December 04, 2016 (comments)